-Port Lockroy has delivered a first Group 1 win for jockey Clint Johnson-Porter and a second for the training partnership of Annabel Neasham and Rob Archibald, with a comfortable victory in the G1 Railway Stakes at Ascot.
+Port Lockroy has delivered a first Group 1 win for jockey Clint Johnston-Porter and a second for the training partnership of Annabel Neasham and Rob Archibald, with a comfortable victory in the G1 Railway Stakes at Ascot.

 Clint Johnston-Porter